Sensor Calibration & User Interface

 • Pass: RoadRunner

 • Connect to your local WiFi network.
 This requires you input your WiFi’s SSID and Password.
-Clicking “Apply” will update the sensor’s WiFi configuration.
+Clicking “Save” will update the sensor’s WiFi configuration.

 Firmware updates